Becoming an HHCM Volunteer

 - Honor their commitments to serve and find their own, approved replacement in the event they cannot serve when they are scheduled

-- Arrive to their area of service 15 minutes prior to the start time
+- Arrive at their area of service 15 minutes prior to the start time

 - Understand that the care of children is not a right, but a privilege.
 Since serving with children is a privilege, it may be revoked or suspended at any time by the Children’s Minister, Lead Pastor, or Elders if the above expectations are consistently not met or if any of the policies and procedures in this plan are violated with intent to harm the children entrusted to our care.

 *Any caregiver who fails to comply with the policies in this CPP will be suspended from service and required to meet with the Children’s Minister.